 Important note: The implementation of default rules is based on set functions (implemented by the module Control.SetFunctions) and the auxiliary package to check contracts at run time.
 Therefore, the packages setfunctions and contracts should be installed as dependencies.
-This can easily done by executing before compiling a program containing contracts with the Curry preprocessor.
+This can easily done by executing cypm add setfunctions cypm add contracts before compiling a program containing contracts with the Curry preprocessor.